|Guide||♦||179 Triplogs||Mine 0||0 Topics|

 As the sprawling metro area of Phoenix grows it becomes more and more important to be sure that areas are set aside for parks and recreational areas.
 The new building is astounding in the southeast area near Queen Creek.
 There now is a San Tan Mountain Regional Park This park is actually in Pinal County but is under the jurisdiction of Maricopa County Parks simply because Pinal County has not had the population to provide a tax base for park improvements.
-For many years this park area has had many horse trails, jeep roads and unimproved trail routes.
+For many years this park area has had many horse trails, jeep roads, and unimproved trail routes.
 The park lies just northeast of the large Gila Indian reservation.
-Much of the western area of the San Tan mountains is in the reservation and permission is required to hike in that area.
-However the actual park area has been set aside for future development.
+Much of the western area of the San Tan Mountains is on the reservation and permission is required to hike in that area.
+However, the actual park area has been set aside for future development.
 Due to the 2 county involvement and the lack of funds (not surprising), delays in the planning and park work have slowed its development.
-The history of the area is really the Gila Indians area before this was designated as a city park.
+The history of the area is the Gila Indians' area before this was designated as a city park.

 Dan and I have been interested in this park with its mountains to the southeast of the valley so we ventured there to scope out the area and see what progress has been made and what to expect.
-In the past 2 years they have built a park office with an entrance lot and have an entry fee.
-I am sure this will help the park improvements over time.
+In the past 2 years, they have built a park office with an entrance lot and have an entry fee.
+I am sure this will help the park improve over time.